HolgerDoerner/TermTools/README.md

     C:\TermTools\build> nmake <TARGET_NAME>

-to get a list of available targets, type
+To get a list of available targets, type

     C:\TermTools\build> nmake help

+And to install the binaries do a

+    C:\TermTools\build> nmake install

+*Note:* Install needs a 'Release'-configuration!

+The default install_prefix is: `%USERPROFILE%\TermTools`.

+### Configure Environment after installing
+It makes sense to be abele to call the tools anytime from a terminal.
+To do this You have to set a new Environment-Variable `TERMTOOLS_HOME=%USERPROFILE%\TermTools` and append `TERMTOOLS_HOME` to Your User-`Path`.

 # FAQ
 ## Why in the hell *C* ?